Devvrif/Contact-Manager/README.md

 ---

-**Part of my 12-week journey from zero to AI/ML developer.**
+**Part of my journey from zero to AI/ML developer.**
-Follow along: @itsrizmohammad | linkedin.com/in/mohammedriz
+Follow along: @itsrizmohammad | linkedin.com/in/mohammedriz# Contact-Manager